andommar/dwpSocialWeb/README.md

 ## Pending Tasks

+- Save in the session the form inputs values (except from the pass), when page reloads and user has something wrong during the process
+- Assign categories to user when signing up
+- create general functions file (validate data function, for example)
+- Rank and Role
+- Only registered users can navigate
 - Fill database with real info
 - Password Hash
 - Add transactions in User Login, for example (IT'S NOT A REQUIREMENT FOR THE DWP)